subash1999/java-challenge/readme.md

 - Implemented logging and logged the messages and exceptions
 - File and console logging with the seperate file for log level ERROR
 - Different loggin settings for the prod and dev environment
+- Incomming request path and outgoing response logged using filter

 #### Comments and Cacheing
 - Proper Comments throughout the code